GameDevCoder/portfolio/_clients/climax-entertainment.md

 From February 1st, 2007 to September 28th, 2007 I worked as a **Programmer** at Climax Entertainment in Shin-Okubo, Tokyo.

-I was hired as a "Temp" from an application and game development staffing company.
+I was contracted out to Climax from a game development staffing company.

 &nbsp;